Building Stronger Bones — and a Stronger You

 • Physical inactivity

-Why this matters?
+Why does this matter?
 Muscle applies mechanical force to bone.
 Less muscle means less stimulus for bone maintenance, increasing fracture risk.

 In short: weak muscles and weak bones tend to progress together.